ctallec/continuous-rl/docs/index.md

 </details>

 # What is continuous time Reinforcement Learning, and why does it matters
+<details> <summary> Click if you want to know more about continuous-time reinforcement learning. </summary>

 To study the behavior of Q-learning when the framerate goes to $+\infty$, or equivalently the discretization timestep goes to $0$, we must first define a notion of discretized MDPs.
 To that end, we will introduce a restricted class of *continuous* environments, that will yield a familly of discretized environments,